lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 The [Auth0.js](https://auth0.com/docs/libraries/auth0js) `checkSession()` method allows you to acquire a new token from Auth0 for a user who is already authenticated against Auth0 for your domain.
 The method accepts any valid OAuth2 parameters that would normally be sent to our `authorize()` method, which is used to initiate authentication.

-Our guides would normally include an authentication utility script to provide some much needed functions for authentication on our SPAs.
+Our guides would normally include an authentication utility script to provide some much-needed functions for authentication on our SPAs.
 So below you'll find an example using our `auth0-js` SDK.
 This example isn't working code and shouldn't be expected to run, but it gives you a good idea of what methods you should be looking to deploy in order to avoid storing tokens using the `Web Storage API`.

 Our utility script needs our `auth0-js` SDK loaded and then it needs to configure it.
 You might load it using a loader like CommonJS or RequireJS, or fetch it from our CDN using traditional `script` tags.

-So here is the start of our util script, that uses our `auth0-js` SDK.
+So here is the start of our utilily script, that uses our `auth0-js` SDK.

 ```js
 // authutil.js